sanctus-inc/Minerva/README.md

 - [BarzinL](https://github.com/BarzinL)
   - Core project direction, administrative oversight, coding

-We would also liek to acknowledge the valuable contributions of non-code contributors:
+We would also like to acknowledge the valuable contributions of non-code contributors:
 ### Non-Code Contributors

 - **Artist-Advisor:**